 The card gives you automatic Silver status.
-You can earn Gold status by spending more than $20,000 on the card in one year.
+You can earn Gold status by spending more than $20,000 on the card in 1 year.

 In addition, you earn 3-7 points per dollar spent and a welcome bonus if you spend the required amount in the allotted time after applying.

 Not only do you receive benefits through a variety of Hilton Honors partners, you also receive American Express benefits such as travel and baggage insurance, return protection, and extended warranties.